 Nepal’s healthcare system has shown notable improvements over the years, yet significant challenges persist, particularly in rural and underserved regions.
 Healthcare infrastructure remains disproportionately concentrated in urban centers, leaving rural populations with limited access.
 Over 40% of rural residents must travel more than two hours to reach healthcare facilities, exacerbating health inequities and delaying interventions for acute and chronic conditions [4][10][15].
 The country faces a dual burden of diseases.
 While communicable diseases (CDs) such as tuberculosis and diarrheal illnesses remain a concern, non-communicable diseases (NCDs), including hypertension, diabetes, cardiovascular conditions, and cancer, now account for 60% of total deaths in Nepal.
 This epidemiological transition is driven by rapid urbanization, lifestyle changes, and aging populations [3][12].
 Despite this, the healthcare system is inadequately prepared to address NCDs, with limited infrastructure and trained personnel to manage these growing challenges [12][14].
 Maternal and child health (MCH) indicators underscore systemic issues.
 While reductions in maternal and infant mortality have been achieved, neonatal deaths and unmet family planning needs remain high.
 The 2022 Nepal Demographic and Health Survey (NDHS) reported neonatal mortality at 21 deaths per 1,000 live births, with rural and disadvantaged populations disproportionately affected [15].
 Similarly, over 24% of women face unmet contraceptive needs, particularly in remote areas, limiting progress in reproductive health [13][15].

 Mental health is critically underdeveloped, with approximately 30% of Nepalis experiencing at least one psychiatric disorder.
 However, over 90% of these individuals lack adequate treatment, reflecting severe systemic gaps.
 The sector suffers from stigma, a dearth of trained professionals, and underfunding, with only 0.2% of the national health budget allocated to mental health services [5][8].
 Key social determinants of health (SDH), including poverty, gender disparities, education, and migration, significantly influence health outcomes.
-Marginalized groups—such as refugees, women, and labor migrants—bear the greatest burden, reflecting systemic inequities [7].
+Marginalized groups—such as refugees, women, and labor migrants—bear the most significant burden, reflecting systemic inequities [7].
 Furthermore, natural disasters, such as the 2015 Gorkha earthquake and the COVID-19 pandemic, have exposed vulnerabilities in the healthcare system, disrupting services and straining already limited resources [18][20][22].

 Summary of Issues